mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

     Finish the import
      Goto the settings of the vm and click on the network settings.
 Click adapter 1 tab and set `Attached to` to `NAT Network`, set the `Name` to `DefaultVMNet`, and regenerate the Mac address

+### Resource requirements
+Resource usage (requirements): 16GB+ (32GB recommended)
+_The resource usage differ depending on the number of running VMs.
+Omitting the windows VM, lowers the resource usage significantly_